 We can see here the praise in general he is interpreting to Rome is largely in relation to papal elections.
-It is no wonder this ellipses was left out: it blunts the force of their argument.

 Here, Maximus quotes what he was told was the statement made by the Papal legates in his letter to Thalassium.
 Notice that the legates say that the Church of the Romans:

 (1) Presides over all churches under the sun (global church)

 (2) Received (1) from canons, councils, and the princes of the Apostles (Peter & Paul)

 (3) On account of her authority, is subject to no synodal documents

 (4) and holds all in subjection to her according to sacerdotal law

 (1) To “preside” is nothing special as a metropolitan presides over his synod while still lacking the type of jurisdictional authority Pastor Aeternus claims for the pope.